earlution/vwmp/KB/Architecture/Standards_and_ADRs/E01-vwmp-plugin-architecture.md

 This document defines the plugin architecture for the Visual Workflow Management Platform (VWMP), designed for extensibility, independence, and future open-source spin-off potential.
 The architecture follows established patterns from SET2/SIT while providing clear plugin boundaries for workflow types, step handlers, and integrations.

 **Key Design Principles:**
-- **Clear Plugin Boundaries:** Project-specific-specific code isolated in adapter plugins
+- **Clear Plugin Boundaries:** Confidentia-specific code isolated in adapter plugins
 - **Framework-Agnostic Core:** Core engine independent of project-specific integrations
 - **Configuration-Driven:** No hardcoded paths or assumptions
 - **Open-Source Ready:** Architecture designed for standalone deployment
 - **Extensibility:** Easy to add new workflow types and step handlers

 **Rationale for Plugin Architecture:**
-- **Separation of Concerns:** Isolates Project-specific-specific code from generic core engine
+- **Separation of Concerns:** Isolates Confidentia-specific code from generic core engine
 - **Spin-Off Ready:** Core engine and generic plugins can be open-sourced independently
 - **Extensibility:** Allows community to add custom workflow types and step handlers
 - **Maintainability:** Clear boundaries make codebase easier to understand and maintain